pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 Context-switching is sometimes called one of the big productivity killers.
 And yet, working with a command line interface will often make us want to open the project website or search the web in order to find out how something works.
 We recently added an AI-based search engine to our documentation site to make searching our site better.
 This AI assistant is powered by Mendable, a chat-based search tool.
 In this release, we bring the AI-based search engine to the CLI.
 You can now get answers to specific questions without leaving the terminal.

-Ask chili a question by running:
+Ask Chili a question by running:

 ```sh
 m365? "how can I upgrade my SPFx project?"